Activities of Daily Living (ADL)

 Referral

 The process of requesting that a student be evaluated for special education and related services.
-Any concerned person may refer a student, including teachers, principals, parents, other agency personnel, or the student.
+Any person who suspects a student may have a disability may refer a student, including teachers, principals, parents, other agency personnel, or the student.

 Regression/Recoupment